thomas9120/llama-gui-pinokio/README.md

 ## Use

 1. Open this launcher in Pinokio.
+Or go here: https://beta.pinokio.co/apps/github-com-thomas9120-llama-gui-pinokio
 2. Click **Install** to clone Llama GUI and install Python dependencies.
 3. Click **Start** to run the local web UI.
 4. Click **Open Web UI** after the server starts.